 Sixth Gen to Today: The Three-Way Rivalry

-Until today the rivalry between Sony and Nintendo continues, with Microsoft’s Sixth Generation addition of the X-Box leading to an ongoing three-way rivalry.
+Until today the rivalry between Sony and Nintendo continues, with Microsoft’s Sixth Generation addition of the X-Box leading to an ongoing three-way competition.
 Many of the popular titles from these consoles have even made the permanent jump over to PC gaming.

 And there you have it – that brings us up to the variety of games available today!